-Mary Frost, D.C., graduated from Palmer in 1996.
+Mary Frost, D.C., M.B.A., graduated from Palmer's Davenport campus in 1996.
 After graduation, she moved to Arizona and was in private practice with her husband for 11 years.
 Dr. Frost is an assistant professor in the Philosophy and Practice Management Department.
 She currently teaches Healthcare Marketing, Financial Management, Practice Management, Regulatory Issues and Planning for Success.
 Previously, she was a part-time faculty clinician in the Palmer Community Clinics.
-Dr. Frost enjoys her role as instructor and business coach for Palmer's students.
 She has twice been awarded Faculty of the Year by the students of Palmer College.
-Since accepting her position at Palmer, she has been an invited speaker at Palmer Homecomings on all three campuses and at community events.
 She has been both a presenter and workshop panelist at Association of Chiropractic Colleges Research Agenda Conferences.
-In 2013, her scientific article, "Using computer assisted learning to engage diverse learning styles in understanding business management principles," was published in the Journal of Chiropractic Education.

 Nate Hinkeldey, D.C., is a graduate of Palmer College of Chiropractic.
 Prior to enrolling at Palmer, he earned a degree in Biology from Iowa State University.
 During his time at Palmer, he was a part of the Vogt Leadership Society, served as the president of Motion Palpation, was an intern in the Chiropractic Rehabilitation and Sports Injury Department and Active Care Lab, and was nominated for the John Connolly Award for most outstanding graduate.
 Dr. Hinkeldey also was chosen for a DoD/VA internship at the Walter Reed National Military Medical Center in Bethesda, M.D.
 This was an integrative experience consisting of two parts.
 First, he delivered chiropractic care to our nation's heroes, and second, he participated in morning report and rotated with medical residents and interns through many different departments at the hospital.
 This experience stressed the importance of service and evidenced-based multi-modal care models.
 Following graduation, he opened Team Chiropractic and Rehabilitation in Johnston, Iowa, and he also teaches at Des Moines Area Community College.
 In addition, he is the chiropractor for Grand View University Sports Medicine Team, and he speaks nationally as an instructor for Graston Technique.